Learn

 Anchoring bias is a cognitive bias where individuals rely too heavily on an initial piece of information; the "anchor" — when making subsequent judgments or decisions, even when that anchor is irrelevant or arbitrary.
 In finance, common anchors include a stock's previous high price, your original purchase price, analyst price targets, or psychologically significant round numbers.
 These reference points warp your perception of fair value and lead to systematically flawed investment decisions.

 Anchoring was first described by psychologists Amos Tversky and Daniel Kahneman in their landmark 1974 paper "Judgment under Uncertainty: Heuristics and Biases" published in Science.
-They demonstrated that when people make estimates under uncertainty, they start from an initial value (the anchor) and adjust from there; but they consistently adjust too little.
+They demonstrated that when people make estimates under uncertainty, they start from an initial value (the anchor) and adjust from there, but they consistently adjust too little.
 The anchor exerts a gravitational pull on your judgment, even when it's completely arbitrary.
 This phenomenon is sometimes called "insufficient adjustment" and is one of the most robust findings in cognitive psychology.

 In their famous experiment, they spun a rigged wheel of fortune that always landed on either 10 or 65, then asked participants to estimate the percentage of African countries in the United Nations.
 The group that saw 10 on the wheel guessed an average of 25%.
 The group that saw 65 guessed an average of 45%.
 A random number from a wheel of fortune influenced geopolitical estimates.
-That's how powerful anchoring is.
+That's how strong anchoring is.

 Subsequent research by Fritz Strack and Thomas Mussweiler (1997) revealed that anchoring operates through a "selective accessibility" mechanism; when you encounter an anchor, your brain automatically generates reasons why that anchor might be correct, making anchor-consistent information more mentally available.
 This means anchoring isn't just about lazy adjustment; it actively reshapes what information you consider relevant.

 Your brain uses anchoring as a mental shortcut, or heuristic.
 When facing uncertainty, starting from a known number and adjusting feels more efficient than building an estimate from scratch.
-The problem is that the "known number" is often irrelevant, outdated, or deliberately manipulative; and the adjustment is almost never sufficient.
+The problem is that the "known number" is often irrelevant, outdated, or deliberately manipulative, and the adjustment is almost never sufficient.

 This is the most common and most expensive form of anchoring in investing.
 A stock was trading at $100.
 Now it's at $60.
 Your brain screams: "It's 40% off!
 What a deal!"
 But this reasoning is fundamentally flawed.